-FV-100 is an orally available, small molecule nucleoside analogue prodrug of CF-1743 that we are developing for the prevention of post-herpetic neuralgia (PHN) and treatment of herpes zoster infection and acute zoster-associated pain.
+VALNIVUDINE is an orally available, small molecule nucleoside analogue prodrug of CF-1743 that we are developing for the prevention of post-herpetic neuralgia (PHN) and treatment of herpes zoster infection and acute zoster-associated pain.
 Herpes zoster, otherwise known as shingles, is an infection caused by the reactivation of varicella zoster virus or VZV.
 VZV is responsible for producing the infectious disease known as chicken pox in individuals upon initial exposure to the virus.
-After the initial infection, the virus can remain dormant in nerve cells for many years and if reactivated, causes a painful rash called shingles.
-FV-100 is being developed specifically for the prevention of post-herpetic neuralgia and treatment of acute herpes zoster associated pain.
+VALNIVUDINE is being developed specifically for the prevention of post-herpetic neuralgia and treatment of acute herpes zoster associated pain.
 Nucleoside analogs are capable of disrupting replication of the virus.
-FV-100 is a pro-drug of CF-1743, which enables us to take advantage of FV-100's more rapid absorption compared to CF-1743 when taken orally.
-Published preclinical studies demonstrate that FV-100 is significantly more potent against VZV than currently marketed compounds acyclovir, valacyclovir, and famciclovir, the FDA-approved drugs used for the treatment of shingles.
-Preclinical studies, including wash-out studies in VZV-infected human embryonic lung cells following exposure to FV-100 or acyclovir, conducted by Inhibitex Inc., or Inhibitex, and specific cellular antiviral activity experiments comparing FV-100 to acyclovir conducted by Balzarini et al (Biochim Biophys Acta .
-2002 Jul 18; 1587(2-3):287-95.
-Chemotherapy of varicella-zoster virus by a novel class of highly specific anti-VZV bicyclic pyrimidine nucleosides (Balzarini J 1, McGuigan C.) further demonstrate that FV-100 has a more rapid onset of antiviral activity, and may fully inhibit the replication of VZV more rapidly than these drugs at significantly lower concentration levels.
-In addition, pharmacokinetic data from completed Phase 1 and 2 clinical trials suggest that FV-100 has the potential to demonstrate antiviral activity when dosed orally once-a-day at significantly lower blood levels than valacyclovir, acyclovir, and famciclovir.
+VALNIVUDINE is a pro-drug of CF-1743, which enables us to take advantage of VALNIVUDINE's more rapid absorption compared to CF-1743 when taken orally.
+Published preclinical studies demonstrate that VALNIVUDINE is significantly more potent against VZV than currently marketed compounds acyclovir, valacyclovir, and famciclovir, the FDA-approved drugs used for the treatment of shingles.
+VALNIVUDINE has a more rapid onset of antiviral activity, and may fully inhibit the replication of VZV more rapidly at significantly lower concentration levels.
+In addition, pharmacokinetic data from completed Phase 1 and 2 clinical trials suggest that VALNIVUDINE has the potential to demonstrate antiviral activity when dosed orally once-a-day at significantly lower blood levels.